-Heed the advice Wyatt Earp offered an admirer who asked him the best way to survive a gunfight.
+Heed the recommendation Wyatt Earp offered when he was asked the best way to survive a gunfight.

 Crisis managers are nearly unanimous in recommending that any organization that experiences a crisis should try to get it resolved and out of the public eye as quickly as possible.
 Studies have consistently shown that the longer an individual or an organization is perceived as being "in crisis," the more negative the media coverage of the crisis situation becomes and the lower the organization slips in public opinion.
 A quick resolution of the crisis, coupled with effective communication of this resolution, is the best way to minimize damage to the organization's reputation.

 However, in achieving this quick resolution, it's imperative to remain focused on the overall mission of the organization and not get side-tracked by the threat, excitement, or emotionalism of the crisis.
 Staying focused is imperative.
 It's also imperative to keep the other members of the organization focused and in touch with reality.
 As pr reporter (11/12/01) reminded readers: "Keep the negatives in perspective.
 Managers, reading about themselves in the paper, will often perceive the fallout as worse than it really is.
 Making sure that their organization always has a handle on customer perception and satisfaction helps practitioners provide better counsel to senior management."